-- Directors and employees of Bushiroad Inc. or any of the Bushiroad Group companies. (including ongoing contractors and part-timers) - (For Shadowverse: Evolve only) Directors and employees of CyberAgent, Inc. or any of the CyberAgent Group companies. (including ongoing contractors and part-timers) - Designers or developers of any of the cards used in the tournament, or former designers or developers that had been working in that post within the last year. - Anyone who knows the details of undisclosed cards from a card set one month prior to its release.
+- \ Employee of Bushiroad or any of its subsidiaries. - \ Designer or developer of any of the cards used in the tournament, or former designer or developer that had been working in that post within the last year. - \ Anyone who knows the details of undisclosed cards from a card set one month prior to its release.